rexlx/portping/README.md

 # portping
-ping tcp ports with golng
+ping tcp ports with goalng

 ```bash
 verify a tcp port is open on a remote machine